github/codeql/docs/language/ql-spec/language.rst

 QL language specification
 =========================

+This is a formal specification for the QL language.
+It provides a comprehensive reference for terminology, syntax, and other technical details about QL.

 Introduction
 ------------

-This document specifies the QL language.
-It provides a comprehensive reference for terminology, syntax, and other technical details about QL.

-QL is a query language for Semmle databases.
+QL is a query language for CodeQL databases.
 The data is relational: named relations hold sets of tuples.
 The query language is a dialect of Datalog, using stratified semantics, and it includes object-oriented classes.

 Notation
 --------